 Impact Level Medium

-Key Action Audit all intraoperative ventricular mapping claims for documentation that maps directly to one of the four covered indications before submitting.
+Key Action Confirm your intraoperative ventricular mapping billing maps to one of the four covered indications before submitting Medicare claims after March 7, 2026

 CMS Intraoperative Ventricular Mapping Coverage Criteria and Medical Necessity Requirements 2026

-The CMS intraoperative ventricular mapping coverage policy is restrictive by design.
-Medicare covers this procedure only for four specific clinical indications.
-If your documentation doesn't tie directly to one of those four, expect a claim denial.
+The CMS coverage policy is narrow and explicit.
+Medicare covers intraoperative ventricular mapping for exactly four indications.
+If your documentation doesn't tie the procedure directly to one of these four conditions, you don't have a covered claim — full stop.

 #Covered Indication

-2Map the sequence of atrial and ventricular activation for drug-resistant supraventricular tachycardias
+2Mapping atrial and ventricular activation sequences for drug-resistant supraventricular tachycardias

 + 1 more indications